wise-old-man/wise-old-man/docs/docs/guides/1_start-tracking.md

 2. (Optional) Use the `/setrsn` command to link your discord profile with a username to make future commands easier.

-3. Use the `/update` command for your username (server-specific prefix/commands apply).
+3. Use the `/update` command for your username
    1. If you did not use the `/setrsn` command, you will need to provide a username in the command options.

 ### What is a snapshot?